 • Brick

-Since you’re afforded every option available when it comes to ICF exterior finishes, you’re also able to achieve any type of design or aesthetic you want, regardless if your building is residential or commercial.
-Here is a list of some of the many types of aesthetics which work beautifully with ICFs;
+Since you have every option for ICF exterior finishes, you can also achieve any design or aesthetic, whether your building is residential or commercial.
+Here are some of the aesthetics that work beautifully with ICFs:

 • Cape Cod